-Back in July, Chase and I went to see a Reproductive Endocrinologist, one that we haven’t seen before.
-We switched clinics because we didn’t feel we had been treated very kindly and didn’t feel like we were being taken care of.
-Felt like we had no direction.
-Well…
+Chase and I switched fertility clinics because we didn’t feel like we were being taken care of, and felt like we had no direction.

-So within a week of our appointment with Dr. Foulk I had a few days where I thought I saw Aunt Flo (AF) come but it was a false alarm.
-The nurses (who are so gosh darn patient with me) asked me to come in for my baseline, even though AF hadn’t really started yet.
-There was confusion on my end because I didn’t know if spotting was considered my period, because the last RE said that it WAS cycle day 1, when this clinic said that cycle day 1 is full flow of my period.
-After them explaining that to me, I went back to the book “Taking Charge of Your Fertility” and in it, said that sometimes women will start spotting towards the end of the Luteal Phase of your cycle.
-So they did a baseline using an instrument called a “transvaginal wand,” and found out that my uterine wall was still too thick.
-They said that Femara needed to be taken when your uterine lining was thin, due to your period, and that it wasn’t good to take it when your uterine wall was still thick.
-They told me they would call the next day to see if AF had started, which it did happen to start.
-The nurses told me to start taking them that night, but I waited until the next night to start taking them to really make sure my uterine lining was thin enough.
+So within a week of meeting our new RE I had a few days where I thought I saw Aunt Flo (AF) but it was a false alarm.
+The nurses asked me to come in for my baseline, even though AF hadn’t really started yet.
+There was confusion for me because I didn’t know if spotting was considered the start of my period.
+My Previous RE said that any spotting WAS cycle day 1, but really cycle day 1 is full flow.
+After the explanation, I went back to the book “Taking Charge of Your Fertility” and it said, sometimes women will start spotting towards the end of the Luteal Phase of your cycle.
+So they did a baseline using “wanda,” and said my uterine wall was still too thick.
+So taking Femara needs to be taken when your uterine lining was thin while on your period.
+AF showed up the next day.
+The nurses told me to start taking Femara that night, but I waited until the next night to really make sure my uterine lining was thinning.

 I started taking Femara, 3 times a day for 5 days.
-I did not take that much the last time I was on it (back in 2013).
-I honestly wasn’t expecting to be THAT emotional.
-I don’t think I’ve cried THAT much and have been THAT moody in all the years we’ve been trying during my monthly cycles.
+Honestly, I wasn’t expecting to be THAT emotional.
+I don’t think I’ve cried THAT much and have been THAT moody in all the years we’ve been trying.
 That was definitely a change, and not a good one.
-I can see how women totally freak out on their husbands when they are on Clomid, or Femara…
+I can see how women totally freak out on their husbands when they are on Clomid, or Femara.

-I scheduled my follicle scan for day 11 while on the call with the nurse.
-We went in and did another ultrasound (same wand as stated above – that’s all that they use and you must have an empty bladder for this ultrasound), and I had a good sized follicle on my right and an okay sized one on my left.
-Once dressed they told me I was supposed to give myself the hCG injection (The hCG injection is to get me to ovulate without waiting on my body to ovulate) at 3:30pm that day.
-Since I used to be a medical assistant I know how to give injections, I just didn’t know how to give myself one.
+My follicle scan was scheduled for day 11.
+We went in and did another ultrasound, and I had a good sized follicle on my right and an okay sized one on my left.
+Once dressed they told me I was supposed to give myself the hCG injection at 3:30pm that day.
+The hCG injection (aka trigger shot) is to get me to ovulate without waiting on my body to ovulate.
+This was the first time I would ever give myself a shot and it was really scary.
+Especially when I needed to give it to myself at work.
 The worst part was the anticipation of getting it ready to be injected in my belly.
-The only problem was I was headed back to work, and would need to give myself the shot in the bathroom there.